Get to know us a little here, and you'll be able to put some names to faces when you first visit St Luke's.

 WARDENS AND PARISH COUNCIL

 As an Anglican church, we elect representatives each February/March to help us pursue our vision.
 These include a 'Parish Council' who govern our finances and property, and Wardens who administer them.
-They are important roles and we have been well served.
 You can read about their responsibilities here.

 Safe Ministry - We love children and are committed to keeping them safe.
 Anyone working with children (paid or volunteer) are screened and undertake regular training.
 We have a Safe Ministry representative and follow a Safe Ministry Policy as part of the Anglican Diocese of Sydney.
 If you ever have any concerns, you can contact them via the Abuse Hotline on 1800 774 945.